Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

     customer are responsible for meeting each one.

--   **[Health compliance review](https://aka.ms/healthreviewpaper)** The solution was reviewed by Coalfire systems, Inc. The Health Compliance (HIPAA, and HITRIUST) Review and guidance for implementation provides an auditor\'s review of the solution, and considerations for transforming the blueprint to a production-ready deployment.
+-   **[Health compliance review](https://aka.ms/healthreviewpaper)** The solution was reviewed by Coalfire systems, Inc. The Health Compliance (HIPAA, and HITRUST) Review and guidance for implementation provides an auditor\'s review of the solution, and considerations for transforming the blueprint to a production-ready deployment.